 1. Determinants of host infection by malaria sporozoites

 The first axis of our research program aims at scrutinizing the molecular determinants of infection in the skin and liver of the mammalian host.
-By using imaging, genetic, immunological and pharmacological approaches we intend to identify and characterize the molecules involved in three critical steps of sporozoite lifecycle: (a) the activation of motility in the dermis, (b) the subsequent invasion of cutaneous blood vessels, and (c) the specific arrest of parasites in the liver (in collaboration with the laboratory of Joana Tavares, IBMC, PT).
+By using imaging, genetic, immunological and pharmacological approaches we intend to identify and characterize the molecules involved in three critical steps of sporozoite lifecycle: (a) the activation of motility in the dermis, (b) the search and subsequent invasion of cutaneous blood vessels, and (c) the specific arrest of parasites in the liver (in collaboration with the laboratory of Joana Tavares, IBMC, PT).
 Potential targets of neutralizing antibodies will be tested in the axis 3.

 2. Determinants of host protection against PE stages